Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Read the full Finder Score breakdown

-The application process for a $250,000 business loan might be more involved than an application for smaller amounts of funding.
+The application process for a $250,000 business loan is often more involved than an application for smaller amounts.
 While the application varies depending on the type of financing and the lender, you can follow these steps to get started:

 1. Decide on the type of financing your business needs.
 An equipment loan is the way to go if you need to buy an excavator or new office furniture.
 But a line of credit is more useful if you regularly need working capital.